isopink/isopink.github.io/_posts/2025-07-04-Linear Algebra(3).md

 ---
 layout : single
-title : Linear Algebra (2) - Solving Systems of Linear Equations
+title : Solving Systems of Linear Equations
 ---

-# 2.3 Solving Systems of Linear Equations

-In (2.3), we introduced the general form of an equation system, i.e.,
+In the earlier post[https://isopink.github.io/Linear-Algebra/], we introduced the general form of an equation system, i.e.,

 $$
 \begin{aligned}